The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

-This is due to a number of reasons including their relatively low cost of deployment - everyone has access to a spreadsheet; simplicity in setup and use - most accountants know how to use a spreadsheet without the need for specialist training; and because of their extensive reporting and analysis capabilities.
-But as an organisation grows in both users and information requirements, those same spreadsheets systems quickly turn into a liability and a major source of concern.
+This is due to a number of reasons, including their relatively low cost of deployment - everyone has access to a spreadsheet; simplicity in setup and use - most accountants know how to use a spreadsheet without the need for specialist training; and because of their extensive reporting and analysis capabilities.
+But as an organisation grows in both users and information requirements, those same spreadsheet systems quickly turn into a liability and a major source of concern.
 The limitations of a spreadsheet are well known and are due to their fundamental design.
-We won’t waste time going through these here but you can read more in our white paper that accompanies these blogs.

 To begin with, planning systems are often sold as discreet products aimed at particular processes or applications.
 For example, many software vendors offer budgeting systems but require further systems to enable results to be analysed or reported as a scorecard.
-Although some vendors offer ‘suites’ that contain the promise of an integrated solution, quite often that integration is limited to moving data between applications that increase the complexity (and cost) of the overall solution.
+Although some vendors offer ‘suites’ that contain the promise of an integrated solution, that integration is often limited to moving data between applications, which increases the overall solution's complexity and cost).

-Similarly, throughout the description of the 7 planning models, it is obvious that the underlying data structures of each are quite different.
-Some are multi-dimensional in nature while others are relational, and all are associated with text/dates and other data types.
-Most mainstream planning systems only support one type of database and if multiple sets of data are supported then it’s up to the user to decide when data ‘moves’ between models.
+Similarly, throughout the description of the seven planning models, it is evident that the underlying data structures of each are quite different.
+Some are multidimensional in nature, while others are relational, and all are associated with text/dates and other data types.
+Most mainstream planning systems only support one kind of database, and if multiple sets of data are supported, then it’s up to the user to decide when data ‘moves’ between models.
 This can lead to integrity issues and greatly increases the complexity of the final solution.

-As a consequence, to implement the 7 models described in my previous blogs, organisations find themselves implementing multiple products, with different architectures and setup procedures.
-But things are changing and new systems are appearing that are more able to support planning as a single, enterprise solution.
-In the same way that ERP transformed the ‘back office’ requirements of general ledger, stock and production by combining them into a true, single solution controlled through workflow, so these new breed of systems are set to transform the way in which organisations plan and manage performance.
+As a consequence, organisations find themselves implementing multiple products with different architectures and setup procedures.
+But things are changing, and new systems are appearing that are more able to support planning as a single enterprise solution.
+In the same way that ERP transformed the ‘back office’ requirements of general ledger, stock and production by combining them into a true, single solution controlled through workflow, these new breeds of systems are set to transform how organisations plan and manage performance.

 To support this ‘data-driven' view, these systems have totally integrated capabilities for:

-- Business modelling: They support multiple data formats that links resources, workload and business activities to outcomes.
+They support multiple data formats that link resources, workload and business activities to outcomes.

-- Methodology support: They fully support an organisation’s chosen strategy methodology and are able to directly link strategy with every day activities.
+They fully support an organisation’s chosen strategy methodology and are able to directly link strategy with everyday activities.

 They control how users interact with the planning models and can automatically trigger the allocation/adjustment of resources based on events and exceptions.

-- Initiative management: They enable the collection, assessment and approval of projects/initiatives focused on improving business processes, and then go on to monitor their implementation.
+They enable the collection, assessment and approval of projects/initiatives focused on improving business processes and then go on to monitor their implementation.

-Rather than go through a detailed specification of all the capabilities required by a data driven planning system, l am going to look at a notional modern FP&A system (The FP&A System) and focus on a few areas where its approach supports data driven planning.
+Rather than go through a detailed specification of all the capabilities required by a data-driven planning system, l am going to look at a notional modern FP&A system and focus on a few areas where its approach supports data-driven planning.

 The good FP&A System supports the following:

 The FP&A System fully supports the planning framework outlined in this set of blogs.
-It allows users to create multiple models with different content and structures, but that operate as a single system.
+It allows users to create multiple models with different content and structures that operate as a single system.

 To simplify setup and maintenance, models are built from a standard set of definitions that define the current and future state of the organisation.
 These definitions include: